sineso/MovieLister/README.md

 * Year is also not requred, but will help make the filter more specific.

 Example: "Spider-Man (2002)", "Spider-Man", and "Spider (2002)", all filter Spider-Man (2002).

+Ignored movies are saved to AppData: '%AppData%\MovieLister\IgnoredMovies.txt' which can be edited manually.

 # How it works
 1) Retrieves a list of the most-seeded torrents from piratebay (source can be changed in config.json).